-- Electricity equivalent (kWh{eleceq}) = kWh of electricity equivalent.
-Electricity 'equivalence' is calculated using the ratio of carbon intensities between each fuel and electricity.
+- Electricity equivalent (kWh{elec-eq}) = kWh of electricity equivalent.
+Electricity 'equivalence' is calculated using the ratio of primary energy of each fuel compared to electricity.
 It combines into kWh of electricity equivalent, measuring the amount of electricity used and adding an equivalent amount to account for any other fuels used.
-Electricity = 1, fuels = 0.4 and thermals = 0.5. - Fuels and thermal energy consumption for heating is not adjusted for weather or operating hours.
+The table below provides the co-efficient factors used to convert the fuel types. - Fuels and thermal energy consumption for heating is not adjusted for weather or operating hours.